-The journal has enhanced its community presence thanks to the Gulf Coast Reading Series, a monthly gathering at Rudyard's Pub in the Montrose neighborhood of Houston, as well as with its annual Spring Issue Release Party.
-Gulf Coast's Indie Book Fair, held in collaboration with MenilFest, attracts more than 75 local and national exhibitors and over 2,500 visitors each April.
-These three events continue to bring esteemed writers, editors, publishers and, of course, readers to the Houston area.
+The journal has enhanced its community presence thanks to the Gulf Coast Reading Series, a monthly gathering at Lawndale Art Center in the Museum District neighborhood of Houston, as well as with its annual Spring Issue Release Party.
+These events continue to bring esteemed writers, editors, publishers and, of course, readers to the Houston area.

 Gulf Coast: A Journal of Literature and Fine Arts is a 501(c)3 nonprofit organization, generously funded by grants from the Brown Foundation, Inc.; theThe Cynthia Woods Mitchell Center for the Arts; Inprint, Inc.; Houston Endowment, Inc.; the City of Houston through the Houston Arts Alliance; theTexas Commission on the Arts; the University of Houston English Department; and the National Endowment for the Arts, as well as through the support of individual contributions.

 Alison de Lima Greene

 Samantha Edussuriya, John Guess, Janet Hobby, Page Kempner,